cfbuenabadn/cfbuenabadn.github.io/README.md

 [Ultraconserved poison exons](https://www.nature.com/articles/nature05676) are a fascinating yet largely unknown mechanism of post-transcriptional regulation in the Serine/Argenine-Rich (SR) family of splicing factors.
 I am currently working on analysing the binding patterns of RNA Binding Proteins (RBPs) in these exons in order to reveal potential regulatory mechanisms.

-### About my lastname
+### About my lastname: Buen Abad Najar

 As it is tradition in Hispanic countries, I have two lastnames: one inherited from my father, and one from my mother.
 My father's lastname is Buen Abad; it has two words and no hyphens.
 My mother's lastname is Najar (pronounced "Nah-har").
 If you want to cite my work, please use my complete lastname: Buen Abad Najar; three words and no hyphens.
 A common mistake is to assume that Najar alone is my lastname, and that I have three middle names.
-For other than academic citations or formal paperwork, just call me Carlos (although some friends call me Buen Abad).
+For other than academic citations or formal paperwork, just call me Carlos (although some friends refer to me as Buen Abad).